BND Hamburger Icon

 • Math is for creating equations as separate objects within documents.

-• Base is for modifying databases, tables, and forms and for sharing data, such as in a mail merge, like Microsoft Access.
+• Base is for modifying databases, tables, and forms, and sharing data, such as in a mail merge, like Microsoft Access.

-OpenOffice is compatible with most Microsoft file extensions, including DOC, XML, and PPT, and works on Windows and Linux devices, but not iOS.
-(OpenOffice works with some macOS versions, but not the latest versions.)
+OpenOffice is compatible with most Microsoft file extensions, including DOC, XML and PPT.
+It works on Windows and Linux devices but not iOS.
+(OpenOffice also works with some macOS versions, but not all of them.)

 LibreOffice

-LibreOffice is another free open-source office suite.
+LibreOffice is another free, open-source office suite.
 It runs with the same underlying source code as Apache OpenOffice and offers a full-featured office suite with Writer, Calc, Impress, Draw, Math and Base.
-LibreOffice differs from OpenOffice in its more active community of dedicated volunteers worldwide who continue to develop the software.
+LibreOffice differs from OpenOffice in its more active community of dedicated volunteers worldwide who continue to develop and continuously update the software.

 You can download LibreOffice for Windows, macOS and Android/GNU/Linux computers.
-The software also supports more obscure operating systems such as the BSDs (FreeBSD, OpenBSD and NetBSD).
+The software also supports more obscure operating systems such as the BSDs.

-LibreOffice is compatible with Microsoft word processing, presentation, spreadsheet and publisher file extensions; it also uses the Open Document Format (ODF) for maximum compatibility.
-In addition to the desktop, you can use LibreOffice on mobile devices, from a USB drive or via cloud computing
+LibreOffice is compatible with Microsoft Word processing, presentation, spreadsheet and publisher file extensions.
+It also uses the Open Document Format (ODF) for maximum compatibility.
+In addition to the desktop, you can use LibreOffice on mobile devices via a USB drive or cloud computing.

 Did You Know?Did you know